-Eric Pickhartz is the Managing Editor at Wide Open Spaces, bringing a mix of outdoors enthusiasm and a journalism background to the site's content on a daily basis.
+Eric Pickhartz is the Managing Editor of Wide Open Spaces, bringing a mix of outdoors enthusiasm and a journalism background to the site's content on a daily basis.
 His fishing experience began at a young age on Minnesota lakes, both frozen and thawed, and he has since used seasonal hunts and fishing trips as an excuse to become a better writer and editor.
-He lives in Austin, Texas with his wife, son and Chocolate Lab.
+He lives in Austin, Texas with his wife, two sons, and Chocolate Lab.

 Ellen is an adventurer, Second-Amendment enthusiast & Scuba diver who can’t get away from fish.
 (Seriously, there’s one in her last name).
 When not among aquatic creatures, she’s either finding new ways to eat them or exploring the country’s desert parks on foot.
 One of her dreams is to buy a large plot of land and create outdoor mazes for all who enjoy getting lost.

 Kris Hughes is the Director of Content Operations at Wide Open Media Group, the parent company of Wide Open Spaces, Wide Open Country and Wide Open Pets.
 Kris’ professional background is in sports writing and managing blogs, but growing up in the Texas Panhandle he spent plenty of time as a kid fishing with his grandfather and cousins on the creeks of his family’s ranch land, and comes from an extended family of ranchers, cattlemen, and oil men going back generations.
 Kris currently resides in Austin, Texas and like almost all Central Texans, loves to explore the Hill Country and all the natural beauty surrounding the capital city.